R4M4L3/Yara-Rule/README.md

 # Yara-Rule
-Writting a Yara rule for a Netflix squatting campaign report on Xforce platform.
+Written a Yara rule for a Netflix squatting campaign report on Xforce platform.
+Also, have written a simple python code to store the Strings.